osu-tournament-rating/otr-docs/docs/topics/API-Getting-Started.md

 ### Recommended IDE

-We prefer [Jetbrains Rider](https://www.jetbrains.com/rider/) as the IDE of choice for developing this project, though [Visual Studio Code](https://code.visualstudio.com/) and [Visual Studio](https://visualstudio.microsoft.com/) will work fine.
+We prefer [JetBrains Rider](https://www.jetbrains.com/rider/) as the IDE of choice for developing this project, though [Visual Studio Code](https://code.visualstudio.com/) and [Visual Studio](https://visualstudio.microsoft.com/) will work fine.